jvalcher/gcc_error_formatter/README.md

 - Uses the `-fdiagnostics-format=json` flag
 - Works with Make et al. as long as the only `[{` JSON object `}]` in the output is GCC's
-- Personalize the colors in `format_gcc_output.py`:
+- Personalize the colors at the top of `format_gcc_output.py`:
-  - Change the code line Pygments `style`
+  - Change the individual elements' colors with the values in `colors.py`
-  - Change the other elements' colors individually with the values in `colors.py`
+  - Change the code line's Pygments `style`

 ## Run tests